Categories

 Uncategorized

-Go from CDA novice to pro in four easy steps
+From CDA novice to pro, in four easy steps

-Most people read Classical Dark Arts by subscribing to our twice-monthly newsletter.
+Most people read Classical Dark Arts by subscribing to our newsletter.
 It’s messy, impassioned, and occasionally entertaining.
-It emanates from CDA headquarters (currently in Berlin) where dysfunction reigns supreme, where a beleaguered staff still manages, somehow, to drop CDA mailers in your inbox that land like a ton of bricks.
+It emanates from CDA headquarters where dysfunction reigns supreme, where a beleaguered staff still manages, somehow, to drop CDA mailers in your inbox that land like a ton of bricks.

 While you wait on the next mailer, here are a few posts to catch you up.
 These are a sort of “greatest hits” or as close as this site will get.
 After reading and listening to these items, you’ll be a certified CDA professional.